egor-sorokin/linux-server-conf-instruction/README.md

  #### Update all currently installed packages.
- Before start your work you need to **update all packages to prevent any errors in the future**.
+ Before start your work you need to update all packages to prevent any errors in the future.

  Type in your terminal next commands:
   ```